sebascert/itesm-missing-semester/README.md

 The project provides many resources in various fields of CS, featuring:

-- [Lectures](lectures/README.md).
-Notes from our in campus meetings.
+- [Workshops](workshops/README.md).
+Notes from our on campus meetings.
 - [Code Challenges](code_challenges/README.md).
 Documentated solutions of
 coding problems for pages like leetcode.
 - [Resources](resources/README.md).
 Compilation of learning resources.